 GET IN TOUCH

-To contact us about any of our legal services or to get a fee quotation, just complete this form so we can get back to you.
+To contact us about any of our legal services or to get a quotation for our legal fees, just complete this form so we can get back to you.

 LEGAL SERVICES AT CUNNINGTONS SOLICITORS IN BRAINTREE

 Cunningtons LLP solicitors in Braintree offer you a range of legal services, focusing on Property, Wills, Family Law and Civil Litigation.

 At Braintree, we have solicitors who are experts in all aspects of residential property transactions from sale or purchase of both freehold and leasehold properties, re-mortgages, transfers of equity and agreed lease extensions.

 Cunningtons Civil Litigation service is run by Braintree-based solicitor Mark Taylor.
 We can guide you through all aspects of litigation including debt, landlord & tenant, Will disputes and professional negligence.

 Cunningtons Family & Matrimonial service is run by Braintree-based solicitor Jill Wiggins.
 We can guide you through all aspects of family law including pre-nuptial agreements, divorce, civil partnerships, cohabitation agreements, and childcare arrangements.

 Wills & Probate

 Cunningtons Will drafting service will help you to understand the forms to be completed and make sure final documents are correctly executed, giving you peace of mind that your affairs will be left in order and avoiding complex intestacy problems.